Sharing research data

 To help you create your own data access statements we have developed an interactive tool:

-The tool is also available as a LaTeX package.
+The tool is also available to download as a LaTeX package.

 Research with commercial applications